twk6809/ARISS_mod_script_gen/README.md

 Goals
 -----
-This tool helps create an ARISS Moderator Script used for ISS telebridge contacts.
+This tool is intended to help ARISS moderators create a script for ISS telebridge contacts.

 The goals of this tool are to:
 1. Have good consistent formatting that is easy to read and follow.
 2. Have all the checklists and important details included.
    These are often not included in ARISS scripts, thus more ad-lib.
 3. Automate filling out the template to ensure accuracy.
+4. Produce an event timeline outline to support event planning.
-4. Automate the calculation of the event timeline.
+5. Automate the calculation of the event timeline.
 No manual time math!
-5. Produce an event timeline outline to support event planning.
 6. Allow for easy customization for contact needs.
 7. Speed up the script generation time.
 8. Provide predictability for mentors and moderators.